George S. Patton Sr.: Civil War service and death

 When the American Civil War broke out, he served in the 22nd Virginia Infantry of the Confederate States of America, rising from captain to colonel of the regiment.
 As lieutenant colonel he was wounded in the shoulder at the Battle of Scary Creek in present-day West Virginia on July 17, 1861.
 He returned but was again wounded at Giles Court House on May 10, 1862; this time in the stomach.
 At the Battle of Opequon, also known as the Third Battle of Winchester, he was mortally wounded and died September 25, 1864.
 He is interred at the Stonewall Cemetery in Winchester.
 The Confederate Congress had promoted Colonel Patton to brigadier general; however, at the time, he had already died of battle wounds, so that promotion was never official.

-He had several brothers who also fought for the Confederacy, and one, Lt.
+Patton had several brothers who also fought for the Confederacy, and one, Lt.
 Col. Waller T. Patton, another VMI graduate, was mortally wounded at Gettysburg on July 3, 1863.

 Legacy

 Patton left behind a son, George William Patton, one of four children, who was born in 1856 in Charleston, Virginia (now West Virginia).
 To honor his late father, George William Patton changed his name to George S. Patton in 1868.
 Graduating from the Virginia Military Institute in 1877, this second-generation Patton served as Los Angeles County, California, District Attorney and the first city attorney for the city of Pasadena, California, and the first mayor of San Marino, California.
 He was a Wilson Democrat.

 His home Elmgrove is now called the Craik-Patton House partly in his honor.

-Patton's grandson was the famous World War II "Old Blood and Guts" general George S. Patton.
+Patton's grandson was the famous World War II "Old Blood and Guts" General George S. Patton.
+His great-grandson was Major General George Patton IV, who died in 2004.